Cheshire Dyslexia Solutions

 Younger children may benefit from multisensory cumulative teaching programmes where overlearning techniques are used to build automaticity and confidence.

 GCSE and ‘A’ level students may benefit from study skills tuition which aim to equip students with the necessary skills to approach their studies at this level.
 Workshop sessions are offered during the holidays to help students learn techniques and gain confidence.
-Topics covered in these sessions would include:

 What is Dyslexia?